 Although emulation has been a thing since I was using old 3.5" floppies and AOL "Free Trial" CDs to build makeshift shrines to the elder gods (I was a weird kid), it has only recently entered into the mainstream as technology has advanced and the 90's nostalgia craze has really kicked in to high gear.
 Perhaps the biggest quantum leap in the field of retro gaming has come in the form of a palm-sized computer called a Raspberry Pi and an operating system called RetroPie created with the intent on making emulation more readily accessible to the general population than ever before.
-This is, of course, relatively speaking - "readily accessible" still means dealing with Linux on a base level and most people still burst into flames at the mere suggestion.
-This guide will thus walk you, step-by-step, though setting up your very own RetroPie.
+This is, of course, relatively speaking - "readily accessible" still means dealing with Linux on a base level and most people still burst into flames at the idea.
+So this guide will walk you, step-by-step, though setting up your very own RetroPie.

 For the Raspberry Pi itself, the basic Canakit should be all you need depending on your situation.
 The complete package also contains an HDMI cable, a micro SD card w/ reader, and a case, and is more cost-effective if you don't plan on getting a more stylized case and are lacking all of the other components.
-An alternative to the Canakit and possibly your cheapest option overall is this kit combined with the power supply mentioned below.

 An optional but highly-recommended upgrade is a power supply with an on/off switch on it.
 Because a pi has no power switch, it is turned on by unplugging the power (if applicable) and plugging it in.
 As you can imagine, this is a significant hassle if the pi is not in an easily accessible place, and the constant wear and tear on the USB port isn't great for it.

 For controllers, Playstation is recommended.
-SNES controllers have more "retro" appeal, but you'll need the extra buttons if you intend to do Playstation emulation and Xbox controllers are unacceptable primarily because Microsoft sucks huge donkey dick.
-Note that all emulator functions such as savestating and exiting the current game are activated by pressing the Select button in combination with other buttons, so no additional controller real-estate is required due to that.
+SNES controllers have more "retro" appeal, but you'll need the extra buttons if you intend to do Playstation emulation and Xbox controllers are unacceptable because Microsoft sucks huge donkey dick.
+Note that all emulator functions such as savestating and exiting the current game are activated by pressing the Select button (by default) in combination with other buttons, so no additional controller real-estate is required due to that.

 You'll also need somewhere to put your system, of course.
 This shouldn't be a problem at all since one of the Raspberry Pi's most notable features is its compact size (see below).
 In fact, the size can actually be somewhat problematic - I recommend using Velcro to keep the damn thing from being pulled off whatever surface it's on by the weight of the controller cord.